← Back to ResourcesBreed Guides

 • Health guarantees (typically 2-year minimum)

-AVOID breeders who: claim “rare colors” (blue/fawn = color dilution alopecia), don't do cardiac auscultation by specialist, don't allow home visits, don't take dogs back, sell puppies without comprehensive health testing.
+Avoid breeders who: claim “rare colours” (blue/fawn = colour dilution alopecia), don't do cardiac auscultation by a specialist, don't allow home visits, don't take dogs back, or sell puppies without full health testing.

 If you specifically want a CKC-registered Doberman puppy, these are some Alberta options.
 If you want adoption (not purchase), Calgary general rescues + Doberman Rescue Alberta are the path.